HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/run_logs.md

     com.ibm.wps.*=all
     ```

+    !!!note
-    **Note:** If you want to use general tracing but do not want render times to be displayed for such portlets, you must selectively disable tracing by using the following trace string:
+            If you want to use general tracing but do not want render times to be displayed for such portlets, you must selectively disable tracing by using the following trace string:

+             ```
+             com.ibm.wps.pe.PortletRenderTimeLoggingHelper=info
+             ```

     ```
     com.ibm.wps.pe.PortletRenderTimeLoggingHelper=info